M A D I H A Z A H R A H C H O K S I

 S E L E C T E D P U B L I C A T I O N S

 Matt Franchi, Madiha Z. Choksi, Hal Triedman, Helen Nissenbaum.
 “Reinforcing privacy reasoning in LLMs via normative simulacra from fiction.”
-(Under submission, COLM 2026)
+(Forthcoming, COLM 2026)

 Madiha Zahrah Choksi, Ilan Mandel, Sebastian Benthall.
 “The Brief and Wondrous Life of Open Models.”
 FAccT 2025.